Anjana-KTS/Conversational-Medical-Assistant-Using-Rasa/README.md

 Custom Actions:

 Implemented server-side actions to query Neo4j and dynamically generate responses tailored to user queries.
 Leveraged Python scripts to establish connectivity with the Neo4j database via the Neo4j Python driver.

-Scalable Architecture:

 Designed to support integration with various front-end interfaces such as web applications, mobile apps, or voice assistants.
 Configured Rasa's endpoints for real-time interactions and API integrations.